 Celebrate service.
 The church celebrated the good that God was doing through the church with announcements, videos, and slides.
 The celebrations brought God glory, excited the church, and motivated people to get involved.
 Everyone likes to be involved in the cool things that God is doing.

 Over Communicate and Coordinate.
 They announced the events via email blasts, and scheduled them on the church’s calendar.
-He created groups for volunteers and posted the needs of each service project.
+He created groups for church volunteers and posted the needs of each service project.
 He’d use their church management software to communicate the need and coordinate the people into action.

 How do you encourage generous behavior in your church?